 The right IT set-up can make all these steps quick, easy and efficient.

-You need IT skills to set up the CRM system that can handle all these e-Commerce challenges.
+You need IT skills to set up your CRM system to handle these e-Commerce challenges.
 That system will usually connect to your e-Commerce dashboard.
 You use that to track trends and spot issues early.
 It’s a key way to monitor e-Commerce customer feedback.

-In the long-run, it’s all about keeping customers happy.
+In the long-run, it’s about keeping customers happy.
 If your key systems like order to delivery and customer service run efficiently, customers stay happy.
 Don’t take the hard work and expertise to set up and run these systems for granted.
 IT skills such as we’ve covered in this article are required to make your e-Commerce systems do what they’re supposed to.
+They support your delivery of a great D2C experience.

 Conclusion - What IT skills are required for e-Commerce?